Dental Crowns & Bridges FAQ's in Waukesha WI

 A dental bridge is similar to a dental crown but uses a slightly different technique.
 Where a crown is a single cap that fits on a single tooth, a dental bridge is composed of three crowns joined together.
 However, the crown in the middle isn’t a crown at all, but a full replacement tooth.

-With a dental bridge, the other two crowns are designed to sit on two teeth adjacent to a space where a tooth used to be.
+With a dental bridge, the other two crowns are designed to sit on two teeth adjacent to the space where a tooth used to be.
 In this case, the two teeth may need to be filed and altered to make them a better fit for the bridge.
 Once the bridge is attached, it’s a snug fit that is unlikely to require further readjustment.

 The dental bridge works by restoring a full, artificial tooth where there was none before.
 This helps to maintain the shape of the teeth, and prevent undue stress for pushing teeth out of alignment.